How to Lose Weight Safely

-First, keep in mind that many experts say it’s best to lose weight gradually.
-It’s more likely to stay off.
+First, keep in mind that many experts say it’s best to lose weight gradually because it’s more likely to stay off.
 If you shed pounds too fast, you’ll lose muscle, bone, and water instead of fat, says the American Academy of Nutrition and Dietetics.

-You’ve probably heard the saying, “calories in, calories out”; as in, you just need to burn more calories than you eat and drink.
+You’ve probably heard the saying, “calories in, calories out”, meaning you just need to burn more calories than you eat and drink.

 But it’s not that simple, as many people can tell you from their own experience.

-Your metabolism — how well your body turns calories into fuel — also matters.
-And if you cut too many calories, it’s bad for you.
-You slow down your metabolism, and that can make you fall short on some nutrients.
+Your metabolism – how well your body turns calories into fuel – also matters.
+If you cut too many calories, it’s bad for you because you slow down your metabolism, and that can make you fall short on some essential nutrients.